… builds capacity

 Step 3 – Register your Expression of Interest here .

-Expressions of Interest will be accepted up to 28 May 2018.
+Expressions of Interest will be now be accepted up to 05 October 2018.

 Note: The Expression of Interest is not a legally binding document.
 If accepted, the city has the option to postpone or not proceed into contractual commitment.

 There are several opportunities for governments, private sector, universities, foundations and civil society organisations to partner in the implementation of ‘City Partnerships Challenge’.

 Follow this link to an Expression of Interest form for Non-City Partners to indicate interest in partnering in the ‘City Partnerships Challenge’.

 The Expression of Interest by potential partners is due 05 October 2018 at 6.00pm Eastern Daylight Time (New York City time).

 Michael Nolan speaks about the City Partnerships Challenge

 Through participating in ‘City Partnerships Challenge’ your city or region will: